isc-projects/stork/doc/user/dhcp.rst

 used in combination with integer values to search host reservations by selected properties.
 For example, type:

-   - ``appId:2`` to search the host reservations belonging to the app with ID 2.
+   - ``daemonId:2`` to search the host reservations belonging to the daemon with ID 2.
    - ``subnetId:78`` to search the host reservations in subnet with ID 78.
 In this case the ID is the one assigned to the subnet by Stork.
    - ``keaSubnetId:123`` to search the host reservations in subnets with ID 123